We are still operating our Meals on Wheels service, all while taking the necessary precautionary measures.

 Over 218,000 meals served to poor and displaced people in Toronto and Hamilton.

-Last year, we distributed almost 16,000 lunches.
+To date, we have distributed over 288,000 meals to the most vulnerable.
 Help us to feed the homeless by sponsoring a lunch for just $3.